archlinux/aur/README.md

 The graph command will print out a graph in your terminal of the historic price of the given security.
 Cryptocurrencies aren't supported yet, due to API constraints.
-You may press the UP arrow key to zoom in, the DOWN arrow key to zoom out, or the letter "q" to quit.
+You may press the UP arrow key to zoom in, the DOWN arrow key to zoom out, the LEFT arrow to pan left, the RIGHT arrow to pan right, or the letter "q" to quit.
 ```bash
 $ tick graph tsla
 ```